Regulation of stem cell dynamics through volume exclusion: Introduction

 Stem cell division and differentiation has been previously modelled stochastically by the simple chemical reaction network $S \rightarrow 2S$, $S \rightarrow \emptyset$ \cite{till1964stochastic,klein2011universal}, where differentiation is equivalent to death if differentiated progeny do not self-renew.
 To prevent the population from diverging or vanishing, the birth and death rates must be equal, thus obtaining a critical birth-death process (CBD).
 For stem cell population dynamics, the CBD process has been frequently treated under well-mixed and dilute gas conditions, which facilitate its computational implementation, e.g., Gillespie algorithm, \cite{gillespie1976general,schnoerr2015comparison} and mathematical analysis through the master equation formalism \cite{harris1963theory,grima2015linear}.
 This approach has been successfully employed to illustrate key features of SC populations, such as population asymmetry (the maintenance of a constant average population via symmetric divisions that are balanced at the population level, instead of asymmetric divisions), neutral competition \cite{till1964stochastic,klein2011universal,simons2011strategies}, and scaling properties of clone size distributions \cite{simons2011strategies,klein2011universal,yamaguchi2017dynamical,robertson2021longitudinal}.
 However, the CBD ignores the finite-size nature of cells and thus disregards the role of available space in cell division.

 Here, we present a modification of the birth-death process that includes competition for niche access, the birth-death process with volume exclusion (vBD).
 We subdivide the space within a niche into $N$ voxels (small volumes of space); each voxel is either occupied by a stem cell or else is empty.
 Assuming well-mixed conditions, the effective chemical reaction network describing this process is $S+E \rightarrow 2S$, $S \rightarrow E$, where $S$ and $E$ describe stem cells and empty voxels in the niche, respectively.
 The first reaction reflects the need for a stem cell to find an empty voxel to divide, while the second one represents the birth of an empty voxel after stem cell death or differentiation (assuming differentiated progeny leave the niche space).
 Naturally the system obeys the conservation law $n_S+n_E=N$, where $N$ is the niche carrying capacity, and $n_S$, $n_E$ are the number of stem cells and empty voxels, respectively.
+Note that the vBD resembles a stochastic SIS model, with the number of infectious given by the species $S$, and susceptible by $E$.
+However, while the SIS model is usually treated for $N\rightarrow \infty$, we are interested in the low $N$ behaviour.
+In terms of the vBD model parameters, the basic reproduction number for the equivalent SIS model is given by $R_0=Nk_1/k_2$, where $k_1$ and $k_2$ are the rates of proliferation and differentiation, respectively.
 The deterministic rate equations for the vBD process predict a logistic convergence to a non-trivial attracting steady state.
 From a microscopic perspective (i.e. the master equation's solutions), however, this prediction is not realised, and the vBD process relaxes to extinction, irrespective of the parameter values and initial conditions.